REMAR-Project/web-api/README.md

 Running REMAR/Crabbler-web (Development)
 ========================================

-Crabbler-web should be deployed using uWSGI as the app server but it should run perfectly happyily using the Flask development server.
+Crabbler-web should be deployed using uWSGI as the app server but it should run perfectly happily using the Flask development server.
 Assuming that you already have Pip and VirtualEnv installed, cd into the crabbler-web directory then create a new virtualenv:

-    $ cd case.study/daybook/
+    $ cd crabbler-web/
     $ virtualenv env

 Start your virtualenv then install the external libraries using the supplied requirements.txt